-There are complex feedback loops between new technologies, job creation, higher education organisations' attempts to prepare individuals for present and future jobs, and their competency development.
-It is against this context that the Advisory group on teaching and Learning has analysed the European higher education policy environment, future policy demands and formulated recommendations to be achieved by 2030.
+There are complex feedback loops between new technologies, job creation, higher education organisations' attempts to prepare individuals for present and future jobs, and their skill development.
+It is against this context that the Advisory group on teaching and Learning has analysed the European higher education policy environment, future policy demands and formulated recommendations with a predictive range to 2030.